 The most challenging of the free trails is the hike up Pump Peak.
 This trail follows along the side of the ski runs all the way to the top of the mountain.
 Pump Peak is the southernmost of Mount Seymour’s three mountains.
-Although some folk choose to hike past the end of this trail, it is not recommended due to avalanche risk and other hazards.
+Although some folks choose to hike past the end of this trail, it is not recommended due to avalanche risk and other hazards.

 Click Trail Map for a map of both the free and ticketed snowshoe trails at Mount Seymour, as well as the resort’s ski slopes and chairlifts.